 USAA is our top overall pick for car insurance, although you’ll need to meet certain criteria for eligibility.
 The following types of people can get USAA:

 - United States military members who are active, enlisted, honorably separated, or retired

 - Spouses and children of people who have had a USAA auto or home policy

 The company has an A++ financial rating from AM Best.
-USAA also performed very well on J.D.
+USAA also performed very well in the J.D.
 Power 2021 Auto Insurance StudySM and its 2021 Insurance Shopping StudySM.
 USAA makes it easy to apply for a quote, buy a policy, and use your coverage.

-State Farm: Best For Students
+State Farm Car Insurance: Best For Students

 Read our other insurance articles:

 - Accident Forgiveness Insurance

 - Basic Car Insurance